Africa's Talking vs MessageBird

 Which is more popular, Africa's Talking or MessageBird?

-On the Knock platform, Africa's Talking handled <1M messages from January 24th to April 23rd compared to <1M for MessageBird.
-Africa's Talking volume has remained stable, while MessageBird is trending upward.
+On the Knock platform, Africa's Talking handled <1M messages from February 13th to May 14th compared to <1M for MessageBird.
+Africa's Talking volume has remained stable, while MessageBird volume has remained stable.

 Can I use both Africa's Talking and MessageBird together?